 The special holdings of the STUDYCOLLECTION is proud to have acquired a twenty-five volume sampling of self-published books by the Chicago based duo Temporary Services in 2015.
 We are also the home to a robust assembly of published works by the performance groups Goat Island and Every House has a Door, as well as an--almost complete--collection of books authored by and about the experimental composer, artist, and teacher John Cage.
 We are proud to also be holders of a first edition copy of Herman Melville's Moby Dick, beautifully illustrated by Rockwell Kent (Random House, 1930), as well as a carefully curated assortment of art books in Spanish.

 In the early summer of 2017 the STUDYCOLLECTION was gifted the entire art periodical archive of the preeminent historian of Modern and Contemporary art, Jonathan Fineberg.
 The archive consists of fifty years worth of the germinal magazines Art in America, Art News, ArtForum, Art International, Art Journal, Raw Vision, and others (see image below).
-This part of THEJORGELUCEROSTUDYCOLLECTION will be the first to be exhibited outside of the STUDYCOLLECTION's confines in Fall 2017; stay tuned for news on that!
+This part of THEJORGELUCEROSTUDYCOLLECTION is the first (and maybe last) to be exhibited outside of the STUDYCOLLECTION's confines in Fall 2017.
+It was exhibited at the Krannert Art Museum.

 The STUDYCOLLECTION is non-circulating.
 It is the primary mission of the STUDY COLLECTION to be a forum for conviviality, especially over these unique items within this particular place and time, therefore we are unable to lend our holdings.
 Some exceptions can be made on a case by case basis.
 All request to borrow items must be made in person.